Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 3. As a music venue promoter I need:

-    * A place to review the label's music and videos to see if they are a suitable act for their venue.
+    * A place to review the label's music and videos to see if they're a suitable act for their venue.
     * The ability to view previous events that the label has been a part of.
     * A method to get in contact with the label in order to book their artists for concerts.